-This competition is aimed at small or medium-sized enterprises (SMEs) working on high-quality research and development (R&D) projects across national borders.
+This competition is aimed at micro, small or medium sized enterprises (SMEs) working on high-quality research and development (R&D) projects across national borders.

 These enterprises often find it difficult to attract public-sector funding.
 EUREKA Eurostars was set up to overcome this barrier to innovation.
 With its market-led approach, it encourages international collaborative research and innovation projects that will be rapidly commercialised.

 Eurostars supports SMEs in leading international collaborative research and innovation projects by helping them get access to guidance and funding.

 A Eurostars project must have a civilian purpose and be aimed at the development of a new product, process or service.